y00sh/HP-35-Logarithm/README.md

 ```
 Our $`q = [1, 1, 0, 0, 0, 1, 1, 1, 0, 1, 0, 0, 1, 1, 1, 1, 0, 0, 1, 1, 0, 1, 0, 0, 1, 1, 0, 1, 0, 1, 0, 1, 1, 0]`$

 for every element in $`q`$ that has a 1 we take the corresponding element from the list log2A and add all the elements we pulled together.
-The sum will be our answer scaled by $`10^{10}`$
+The sum will be our answer scaled by $`10^{10}`$.
+We have found the result digit-by-digit.
+This approach is also similar to the more famous HP-35 CORDIC algorithm.

 After we scale it back to the original radix point, we now how our fractional bits and the answer is $`\log(123.456) = 6.9478531433`$